baderouaich/the-zero-overhead-principle/README.md

 	movl	$18620, %eax
 	retq
 ```
-> We can see that the compiler did the same thing by inlining all function calls as well.
+> We can see that the C compiler optimized our program by inlining function calls and objects construction to end up with the final value calculated at compile time.

 ## Conclusion
 We can see that the C and C++ compilers did the same optimizations such as inlining all function calls, compile time calculations..
 <br>
-But by using OOP to do our abstractions with C++, we still end up with same code as we wrote C level, and that we call `Zero Overhead`.
+But by using OOP to do our abstractions with C++, we still end up with same code as we wrote in C level, and that we call `Zero Overhead`.
 <br>
 This is such a good thing that we can use C++ features that don't exist in C such as (classes, methods, lambdas, polymorphism, templates ...)
 to write code that will compile just as if we were using C or Fortran, but with many features, of course if we respect the [C++ guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).